-Ameriprise Financial Services is a global institution that specializes in financial planning, investments and insurance.
+Ameriprise Financial Services, one of the largest investment firms in the U.S., is a global institution that specializes in financial planning and investment management.
 The firm is headquartered in Minneapolis but has locations throughout the United States, as well in Europe and Asia.
+It offers a multitude of investment programs with varying account minimums, as well as comprehensive financial planning services.

 Minneapolis, MN 55402